steenge/OctoPrint-Noplasticdetect/README.md

 The default behaviour is, that NO_FILAMENT is detected, if the switch closes.
 The sensor must be connected between a GPIO pin and GND, such that the pin is pulled LOW if no filament is present inside the sensor.

-The 3d file of the sensor I have designed for this plugin can be downloaded from thingverse.com/XYZ
+The 3d file of the sensor I have designed for this plugin can be downloaded from thingiverse.com/XYZ.
+The mounting solution is designed for a Creality CR10, so if you have another printer model you probably need to make a different mounting solution.

+Note: BCM numbering scheme is used for GPIO pin

 ## Setup